henderjon/buildversion/README.md

 # buildversion
-a simple set of string vars defined at compile time to for buildVersion and buildTimestamp
+a simple set of string vars defined at compile time for buildVersion and buildTimestamp

 ## for example